- Visa and Immigration Procedure in Japan

 Possibility of visa revocation

-"Spouse of Japanese National" visa and "Spouse of Permanent Resident" visa holders were previously allowed to stay in Japan until the visa expires even after the divorce.
+"Spouse of Japanese National" visa and "Spouse of Permanent Resident" visa holders were previously allowed to stay in Japan until the visa expires even after a divorce.

-However the new law stipulates that the Immigration may revoke the visa if the person is not doing the activities that the visa holder is supposed be doing under the given visa category for 6 months or more.
+However, the new law stipulates that Immigration may revoke the visa if the person is not doing the activities that the visa holder is supposed be doing under the given visa category for 6 months or more.

 In fact, even before the law changed, the work visa holders could have the visa revoked if the person is not doing the activities that the visa holder is supposed be doing under the given visa category for 3 months or more.

-Only that this wasn't rigorously applied in reality, and those who were unemployed for more than 3 months didn't really have any problem renewing the visa.
+This rule wasn't rigorously applied, and those who were unemployed for more than 3 months generally didn't have any problem renewing the visa.

 For more detail, you can also consult the following websites: